10 Simple Tips How To Build A Social Media Following For Your Blog

 If you want to build an audience for your blog, there’s no shortage of options.
 You can optimize for the search engines, reach out to other bloggers in your niche or simply write such killer content that people can’t help but take notice.

-One tool that no blogger should be without however is social media marketing.
+One tool that no blogger should be without however is social media marketing as well as social media management.
 Regardless of what you’re blogging about, your audience can be found on the likes of Facebook and Twitter.
 And there’s therefore no excuse for you not to be.

 1. Look The Part

 First off, there’s the small matter of your blog’s appearance.
 It matters, a lot.
 If your blog doesn’t look the part, why would anyone want to hear from you in their Facebook feed for instance?
 You don’t need a premium theme to attract a social media following, but you do need to look like a professional; and professionals don’t use themes designed for click through rates.